 Remuneration of the CEO and Executive Team

-Mika Rautiainen was the CEO of Tokmanni Group throughout the financial year 2024 and Tapio Arimo was the Deputy CEO.
+Mika Rautiainen was the CEO of Tokmanni Group throughout the financial year 2025 and Tapio Arimo was the Deputy CEO.
+The Deputy CEO did not perform the duties of the CEO in 2025.

 Short-term performance-based bonus in cash